-Brittany isn't a full-on Monet, as Cher Horowitz would say, but I do like her look better in the first shot than the close-up.
-Her hair is amazing these days (although perhaps a touch brassy), and the side-swept, tousled style is perfect.
+Brittany's hair is looking good these days (although perhaps a touch brassy), and the side-swept, tousled style is perfect.
 I just wish she'd tone down the chunky lashes, and soften the hard edge of the lip colour.
 The skin finish seems a bit heavy also, but perhaps that's aggravated by the lighting.

 Nikki looks so good here!
 I love her hair like this, with the centre part and then tucked behind both ears.
 Notice how the tone-on-tone highlights start about halfway down, which seems to have a softening effect on her lower face.
 Her brows look thick, shiny and beautiful.
 I almost don't mind the false lashes, since they're equally lush and have a fluffy texture (although I'm sure it would be better without them).

 Getting to talk about Carrie was basically the entire point of this post.
 Just... why?!
 I don't think I've ever seen her this tanned, and it's doing her ZERO favours.
 The blonde hair colour and style might actually be okay with fresh, natural skin, but I'm not enjoying this current colour palette of yellow hair, deep bronze face and then heavy, heavy makeup.
 Plus, that nude lip gloss should be burned.
 Eeks!

 This is more like it.
 Rumer seems to be taking her beauty cues from Kat Von D lately, and it's working well for her.
 The eye makeup is interesting but not too heavy; I love the bronze all the way around, with tons of lashes.
 Skin is in great condition, with just a touch of highlight and contour on the cheeks.
 Not crazy about pale pink lipstick lately, as you know, but I think she pulls this one off.
 Now, if only I could brush out those waves a bit...